 Important Capacity Requirements.
 Capacity Needs Capacity Barrier Capacity Proposed action for Issues.
-Opportunities Addressing issues.
+Trequirements. cupacity 1 (ccus cupacity Burrier Opportunities Addressing issues.
 1. Limited Collaboration between sectors.
-Article 10 (e) Encourage cooperation between governmental authority and private sector in developing methods for sustainable use of Need to visit people on regular basis, running training workshop for key stakeholders on the island.
+Article 10 (e) Encourage cooperation between governmental authority and private sector in developing methods for sustainable use of biological resources Need to visit people on regular basis, running training workshop for key stakeholders on the island.
 Scattered ness and isolation of islands coupled with high traveling cost.
-Full involvement of stakeholders in planning and implementation Improve collaboration among relevant national governments and relevant CROP agencies. biological resources 2.
-Limited data and information Article 17shall facilitate the exchange of information Produce and disseminate more information to local communities Absence of comprehensive research undertaken on biological resources in Kiribati.
+Full involvement of stakeholders in planning and implementation Improve collaboration among relevant national governments and relevant CROP agencies.
+2. Limited data and information Article 17shall facilitate the exchange of information Produce and disseminate more information to local communities Absence of comprehensive research undertaken on biological resources in Kiribati.
 Develop Clearing House Mechanisms on scientific information of biodiversity.
 Improve and enhance knowledge and understanding on the status of biological diversity among different sectors of society and the general public.
-3. Insufficient public Article 13: Public Arrange for display High cost of the Media training Develop biodiversity awareness campaign. education and awareness of more effective public awareness campaigns. media available in the country. for those working under the convention and search for aid funds from funding agencies. outreach program to meet different levels and needs of the general public.
+3. Insufficient public awareness campaign.
+Article 13: Public education and awareness Arrange for display of more effective public awareness campaigns.
+High cost of the media available in the country.
+Media training for those working under the convention and search for aid funds from funding agencies.
+Develop biodiversity outreach program to meet different levels and needs of the general public.
 4. Inadequate human and funding resources Article 10: para.1&2 Financial resources.
 Increase budgetary allocation for conservation Insufficient budget provisions for conservation in the annual recurrent budget.
 Search for aid donors and writing of project document.
-Increase national budgetary allocation to fund for the protection and management of biodiversity

-5. Absence of appropriate legal framework and policies in relation to biodiversity conservation in Kiribati.
+Increase national budgetary allocation to fund for the protection and management of biodiversity 5.
+Absence of appropriate legal framework and policies in relation to biodiversity conservation in Kiribati.
 Article 6 (a): General measures for conservation and sustainable use There's need for a well designed legal framework aimed to the protection of biodiversity and sustainable use Inadequate enforcement of environment act and policing/control of activities with adverse impact on the environment Review and revise existing regulations for the protection of biodiversity and environment.
 Enforce and enact an environment legislation that allows for the protection of species, viable populations and associated habitats of ecological, natural heritage and cultural significance 6.
 Limited training opportunity for staff members working under the convention.
-Article 12 (a) Research and Training There is a special need to develop training program for scientific and technical education for conservation and sustainable use of biological diversity.
-Limited budgetary allocation for training and capacity building enhancement Search for courses available at higher level education, tertially and university programs.
-Identify and provide appropriate capacity building programs to local experts, who are working in the field of biodiversity protection.
-7. Incorporate all planned activities relevant for implementing general measures of the convention in the Ministry Operational Plan (MOP) Article 9 (a) Ex-situ conservation.
-Collaborative implementation of both the Ministry Operational Plan and obligations under the Convention is vital for enhancing capacity building.
-This is given a low priority status in the National Development Strategy.
-Look for technical training opportunities in relation to conservation of biological resources Ensure that any strategic plan set for biodiversity conservation are incorporated in a National Development Strategy 8.
-Transfer and combination of intellectual property with modern conservation technology.
-Article 16 Access to and transfer of technology, Restoration of traditional conservation practices and use them along with modern conservation technology.
-Change of lifestyle from traditional subsistence to cash economy Encourage research on traditional conservation practices.
-Develop and restore the use of intellectual property along with modern conservation practices.
+Article 12 (a) Research and Training There is a special need to develop training program for scientific and technical education for conservation and Limited budgetary allocation for training and capacity building enhancement Search for courses available at higher level education, tertially and Identify and provide appropriate capacity building programs to local experts, who are working in the field of biodiversity protection.